xenobiolab/xenomorph/README.md

 This public repository is maintained by the XenoBiology Research Group at the University of Washington, Department of Chemical Engineering.

+***Update: Xenomorph v1.2 beta release (8/20/23)***
+Xenomorph v1.2 is now in beta and now offers signal alignment and extraction with Remora API rather than using Tombo API.
+This setting is now configurable in lib/xm_params.py.
+As a general note for performance, both Tombo and Remora perform similarly in concensus metrics (per-read concensus or per-sequence concensus).
+Tombo segmentation outperforms Remora segmentation for per-read recall metrics, but Remora segmentation is significantly faster.

 ## Sample nanopore sequences with XNA basepairs
 This toolkit was created to work with a series of non-standard nucleotides that can form the basis of an expanded genetic alphabet (up to 12 letters).
 In addition to the standard base pairs (A:T, G:C), the XNA models described in this work allow for single xenonucleotide detection of specific forms of B:S, P:Z, X:K, and J:V. A sample multi-FAST5 file of raw nanopore read data containing PZ insertion can be found in /example_reads/PZ_sample_reads.fast5.
 Reference file containing all possible sequences in this file, including no-PZ insertion ("Gap") is found in example_reads/PZ_esample_reference.fa.
 Nanopore XNA sequences used in generation of this work containing BSPZXKJV insertions can be downloaded from the Sequence Reads Archive (SRA Bioproject: PRJNA932328).
 More information can be found with the associate publication.

 ## Dependencies
-Xenomorph requires ONT tools (ont-fast5-api, tombo, guppy), minimap2 (mappy), and various python packages.
+Xenomorph (v1.0 - Tombo segmentation) requires ONT tools (ont-fast5-api, tombo, guppy), minimap2 (mappy), and various python packages.
 A full list of dependencies can be found in the xenomorph-env.yml document.
 To use conda for installing dependencies, simply load xenomorph-env.yml into a new environment.
-Xenomorph was built and tested on Ubuntu 18.04 and 20.04 with an Nvidia GTX 3060 GPU.
+Xenomorph was built and tested on Ubuntu 18.04, 20.04, and 22.04 with an Nvidia GTX 3060 GPU.

         conda env create -f xenomorph-env.yml

 To enter xenomorph conda environment, then use:

         conda activate xenomorph-env

+***Update: Xenomorph v1.2 release***
+Xenomorph (v1.2) supports all legacy code without modification.
+If Remora segmentation are selected, additional packages will be needed including the Remora python package (remora-ont).
+Xenomorph v1.2 has been tested on Ubuntu 20.04, and 22.04 with an Nvidia GTX 3060 GPU.

 ## Xenomorph command groups
-	preprocess	[Preprocess] FAST5 reads with reference FASTA containing XNAs for 'morph' or 'de-novo' morph		[Basecall] Use kmer levels identified with preprocess to basecall XNA position based on alternative hypothesis testing (per read) extract		[Utility] Extracts raw signal in region associated with XNA bases. stats		[Utility] Calculate global concensus basecalls from per-read output file and generate summary output
+	preprocess	[Preprocess] FAST5 reads with reference FASTA containing XNAs for 'morph' XNA detection' morph		[Basecall] Use kmer levels identified with preprocess to basecall XNA position based on alternative hypothesis testing (per read) extract		[Utility] Extracts raw signal in region associated with XNA bases. stats		[Utility] Calculate global concensus basecalls from per-read output file and generate summary output